cedricquitor/ml-ai-notebook/README.md

 "Based on our problem and data, what model should we use?"

 ### 6. Experiments
+"How could we improve/what can we try next?"

 ## 2. Data Modelling
 ## 3. Deployment